Table of Contents[Hide][Show]

 When comparing source code files, you may want to ignore comment lines.

-To ignore comment lines (starting with #
+To ignore comment lines (starting with #), use:

 grep -v '^#' file1 > temp1 grep -v '^#' file2 > temp2 diff temp1 temp2

-6. Using diff
+6. Using diff in Shell Scripts

-command can be used in shell scripts for automation.
+The diff command can be used in shell scripts for automation.
 For example, to check if two files are identical:

 if diff file1 file2 > /dev/null; then echo "Files are identical" else echo "Files are different" fi